Fighting Exponentially Small Gaps by Counterdiabatic Driving: Quantum Brachistochrone Counterdiabatic Driving (QBCD): exponential speedup

 This fact is a consequence of the exponentially localized nature of the two single-particle states involved in the avoided crossing and their appearance both in the gap and the transition matrix element.

-To incorporate also the time dependence in the computation, in Fig.~\ref{fig:Ecost} the quantities $\frac{1}{T}\int_0^T\mathrm dt\,\|H_1\|^2$ are presented.
-It is clearly demonstrated that $\|H_1^{(1)}\|$ and $\|H_1^{(2)}\|$ increase with the system size, while $\| \mathcal{H}^{\mathrm{QBCD}}\|$ remains independent of $L$ to leading order.
-Thus, the QBCD approach not only achieves significantly larger fidelities to the target state, but it does so with a constant energy cost.
+To also incorporate the time dependence in the computation, in Fig.~\ref{fig:Ecost}, the quantities $\frac{1}{T}\int_0^T\mathrm dt\,\|H_1\|^2$ are presented.
+It is clearly demonstrated that $\|H_1^{(1)}\|$ and $\|H_1^{(2)}\|$ increase with the system size, while $\| \mathcal{H}^{\mathrm{QBCD}}\|$ remains independent of $L$ up to the leading order.
+Thus, not only does the QBCD approach achieve significantly larger fidelities to the target state, but it does so in a resource-efficient way.

+We stress that the model’s specific features and free-fermion representation were used primarily to access large system sizes, compare numerical constructions with analytical approximations, and evaluate energetic costs.
+As we show in the following subsection, QBCD retains its efficiency in more realistic spin-glass models.